 The Rainbow Serpent

-One famous Aboriginal story that embodies this is about a powerful animal spirit called the Rainbow Snake, or Rainbow Serpent.
+One famous Aboriginal story that embodies this is the story of a powerful animal spirit called the Rainbow Snake, or Rainbow Serpent.
 You will see the Rainbow Snake depicted in a lot of Aboriginal artwork.

 The Aboriginal Australians believe that when they see a rainbow in the sky, it is the Rainbow Serpent who is traveling from one waterhole to another.